Eligibility & Exemption

 |(2)||For the purpose of subsection (1)(b)(i), the 5 years full time medical training shall include a period of internship as approved by the Council. "|

-The Council does not have a list of approved medical institutions.
-All applications for sitting the Licensing Examination will be considered on an individual basis in accordance with the provisions of the Medical Registration Ordinance, cap.161 of the Laws of Hong Kong.
+The Council does not have a list of approved medical institutions for taking the Licensing Examination as described under section 7A(1)(b)(i) of the MRO.
+All applications for sitting the Licensing Examination as described under section 7A(1)(b)(i) of the MRO will be considered on an individual basis.

 The Licensing Examination is held twice a year.
 Parts I and II are normally held in early March and early September while Part III is held in mid-May and mid-November.
 Candidates must have passed Parts I and II of the Licensing Examination to be eligible to apply for the Part III Clinical Examination.